Hope and Star: Ages 2-21

 - Generalizing to the natural environment

 All goals are data-driven, recorded, and plotted to monitor progress.
 Reports are sent home daily.
-Individual progress meetings are held monthly for parents of full-time students and every two months for parents of part-time students.
+Individual progress meetings are held monthly for parents of full-time children and every two months for parents of part-time children.
 Parents are encouraged to participate in hands-on training two weeks after initial enrollment.

 Schedule: Two three-hour sessions are offered Monday through Friday from 9 AM to 12 PM and 1 PM to 4 PM.
-Students may attend a single half-day session or both sessions for a full day of therapy.
-Parents may choose to have their student enrolled for two to five days a week.
+Children may attend a single half-day session or both sessions for a full day of therapy.
+Parents may choose to have their child enrolled for two to five days a week.

 ABA/VBT was developed in collaboration with Dr. Vincent Carbone and other leading experts.
 It combines Applied Behavior Analysis (ABA) and Verbal Behavior Therapy (VBT).
 ABA/VBT utilizes the general principles of learning, with an emphasis on the use of positive reinforcement, to solve or reduce problems of social relevance.
 Over 40 years of research supports ABA-based procedures towards not only reducing problematic behavior but also increasing appropriate skills (communication, social/leisure, academics, activities of daily living, etc.) with individuals with developmental disabilities- including autism.